Tr345ure/xplay-store-enhance/readme.md

 If the permission is not granted, XPLAY.GG Store Enhance will not be able to fetch community market prices.

 ## Updates
-Tampermonkey should automatically install updates.
+Tampermonkey should automatically install updates for the script.
 If you want to manually check for updates, click the time or date that appears in the `Last updated` column of the userscript overview.